mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-01-bridges-of-riverlight-valley.md

 The Gardener nodded.

 “Safety → Strength → Steadiness.
-The Three Bridges of a good life.”
+Foundational Bridges for a good life.”

 And from that day on, whenever anyone in Riverlight Valley felt unsure about right and wrong, they asked themselves: